rbw/aiosnow/docs/reference/schema/base.rst

 Base
 ====

-The :class:`~aiosnow.model.schema.BaseSchema` class is mainly used for defining new model types.
+The :class:`~aiosnow.model.schema.BaseSchema` class is mainly used for defining new model types - useful for defining custom APIs.

 API
 ---